 Harvey A. Herman, DSL

 Harv published Discipleship by Design in 1991.
-DbyD serves many Chi Alpha groups as their training course for student leadership, and after being widely translated it serves student outreach globally.
+DbyD served many Chi Alpha groups as their training course for student leadership, and after being widely translated it serves student outreach globally.
 In 1977, Harv was a member of the “San Antonio 7” who formed the philosophical/theological model of ministry that continues to serve as the guiding framework for fruitful local Chi Alpha ministries.

 Harv’s first two college degrees are in Biblical Theology, and his terminal degree is a Doctorate in Strategic Leadership and organizational managements from Regent University.